tomjw/PracMachLearn/README.md

 # PracMachLearn
-Thsi repositiry is for the assignment  in the Coursera Practical Machine Learning course.
+This repositiry is for the assignment  in the Coursera Practical Machine Learning course.